Want to buy bitcoin without getting ripped off?

 - Browser-based and mobile apps available.

-- You need to pay a £1 account management fee to deposit GBP with a UK bank transfer.
+- You need to order a Wirex Card and pay a £1 account management fee to deposit GBP with a UK bank transfer.

-- You’ll also need to pay withdrawal fees to send your bitcoin elsewhere.
+- You’ll need to pay withdrawal fees to send your bitcoin elsewhere.

-Your third best option is to buy bitcoin through over-the-counter (OTC) services with a GBP UK bank transfer.
+Your fourth best option is to buy bitcoin through over-the-counter (OTC) services with a GBP UK bank transfer.

 The table below shows the most popular and well-recommended options in the UK.